-As at 31 December 2020, the Bank's LCR was at 414.1 %.
-This is calculated as a total HQLA of £519.5m against net cash outflows of £125.4m.
+As of 31 December 2021, the Bank's LCR was at 413.6%.
+This is calculated as a total HQLA of £628.2m against net cash outflows of £151.9m.

 The Bank monitors and reports the Liquidity Coverage Ratio (LCR) on an unconsolidated reporting basis.
 This is monitored in line with internal risk appetite thresholds set by the Board.
-The weighted average liquidity buffer (representing eligible High Quality Liquid Assets (HQLA)), 30 day net cash outflows and LCRs are shown in the table below.
-The averages are calculated over a 12 month period with the exception of 31 March 2020 which uses an 11 month period, as 1 May 2019 was the start of the Bank's operational period.
+The weighted average liquidity buffer (representing eligible High Quality Liquid Assets (HQLA)), 30-day net cash outflows and LCRs are shown in the table below.
+The averages are calculated over a 12-month period.